proxmox/ceph/ceph/doc/rados/operations/bluestore-migration.rst

 * A spare host is required.
 * An entire host's worth of OSDs will be migrating data at a time.
-This is like likely to impact overall cluster performance.
+This is likely to impact overall cluster performance.
 * All migrated data still makes one full hop over the network.